grantjenks/py-tree-sitter-languages/README.rst

 1. `setup.py` — Python package setup.

-2. `repos.txt` — Text file that contains a list of included language repositories and their commit hashes.
+2. `parsers.json`, `lockfile.json` — Json files that contain a list of included language repositories and their commit hashes.

 3. `build.py` — Python script to download and build the language repositories.